 Is Fishing Lake Amistad Safe?

-Lake Amistad is totally different when it comes to its proximity to border boundaries.
+Understanding Lake Amistad when it comes to its proximity to border boundaries is very important.
 The population of persons, American and Mexican, near the lake is very low due to the rural nature of this part of Texas and Mexico.
 The law enforcement entities that work on Lake Amistad and around the region of Del Rio are very active and keep this section of the border very safe and secure.
 Lake Amistad is monitored very closely, possibly because it is federally owned and operated land since the lake is a National Park and Recreation Area on the United States side.
 The map below shows that Lake Amistad National Park’s water surface area is nearly 70% in U.S. boundaries.
 Lake Amistad offers nearly ¾ of its 65,000 surface acres of premier fishing waters without having to go into Mexican waters, if you desire not to fish in Mexico.

 1. Lake Task Force Operations

 2. Rio Grande River Arm (50% Mexican waters / 50% U.S. waters)

 There are six major law enforcement entities working together to keep Lake Amistad and the surrounding areas safe.
 The U.S. Park Service, U.S. Border Patrol, U.S. Customs, Texas Parks and Wildlife, Val Verde County Sheriff’s Office and the Texas State Troopers all have a presence on or around Lake Amistad.
 Lake Amistad is actually the first entity to have the U.S. Border Patrol and National Park Service join in operations to protect the lake and citizens on the U.S. side.
 The Lake Task Force is operated out of a building that overlooks Lake Amistad which gives agencies a bird’s eye view of all the activities on and around Lake Amistad.

 The Del Rio Chamber of Commerce keeps visitors informed.